jourquin/CaliberHPG336DAB-UPNP/README.md

 "Stream output" checkbox and open the "Settings" window.
 In this window:
 - Choose to "Stream" with "HTTP" type.
 - Mention the "localhost" address, and the 8090 port.
-- Choose the "Raw" encapsulation method.
+- Choose the "MPEG TS" or "Raw" encapsulation method.
 - Select "Audio" and "mp3" in the transcoding options.
 - You can also specify a 128k bitrate and 2 channels (even if I'm not sure this is really needed).